Towngate, Clifton, Brighouse, HD6 4HX

 Our mission is to worship and serve God through our community to:

 We offer you a warm welcome and invite you to share with us.

-The Church community continues to worship at home in many different ways: following Worship at Home services provided by our Minister and the Vine; listening to services on radio or TV; attending live broadcast or Zoom services hosted by other Churches.
+Some of our Church community continue to worship at home by following Worship at Home services provided by our Minister and the Vine.

-Our Minister hosts a Sunday Evening zoom service at 6pm which may be in the style of Taize, Celtic Evening Worship, reflection and discussion.
+Sunday Evening services at 6pm continue via Zoom and may be in the style of Taize, Celtic Evening Worship, reflection and discussion.
 Contact the Church if you would like to join in.
-Email Hebden Royd Methodist Church (email@example.com)
+Email Hebden Royd Methodist Church (email@example.com).